-To be considered for CORE INDETERMINACY or MIND+BODY+SPACE please email firstname.lastname@example.org to express interest and learn more.
-ICG only accepts twelve participants in each program to insure an intensive, personal, and hand-tailored experience.
+To be considered for MIND+BODY+SPACE please email firstname.lastname@example.org to express interest and learn more.
+ICG only accepts fifteen participants in each program to insure an intensive, personal, and hand-tailored experience.
 Of critical importance is the creation of a well balanced ensemble of individuals from different fields, backgrounds, perspectives, and ages, all are encouraged to apply.

-The CORE and MIND+BODY+SPACE are tuition based programs.
+MIND+BODY+SPACE is a tuition based program.
 Please get in touch to find out more about pricing options.
 After filling out an application you will be contacted to schedule a zoom conversation so that we might learn more about you and your interest in the program.

 Leo studies Computer-science/Physics/Japanese as an undergraduate at University of Montreal.
 He is mainly driven by his study of Aikido.
 He has studied aikido extensively for the past 8 years, alongside other martial arts, such as Iaido and Kenjutsu.
 Leo’s personal research seeks to compare the pedagogy and language used in both theoretical computer science and martial arts.
 Simultaneously, he is also interested in researching the links found between martial arts and dance.
 In combining these two spheres of research, he seeks to develop the tools/vocabulary necessary to creating an environment where both computer scientists and contemporary dancers can work and interact together, in a mutually beneficial way.
 From these seminars, Leo desires to be unsettled, to find new avenues of research, and to learn how to implement his ideas in a real-world setting.